WebOrigami/docs/src/content/index.md

 - The [async-tree library](/async-tree/) lets JavaScript programmers use core Origami features in JavaScript applications.
 - The [conceptual pattern](/pattern/) at the foundation of it all lets you represent a wide variety of data types as trees that can be easily traversed and transformed.
 There's no code at this level; you can use the ideas in any project.

-If you're interested in trying Origami in a friendly setting, participate in a guided usability test and share your feedback.
-Or join a pair programming session to collectively solve a problem you currently have with these new techniques and tools.
+If you're interested in trying Origami in a friendly setting, you can participate in a guided usability test and share your feedback.
+Or join a pair programming session to use these new techniques and tools to collaboratively implement a site.
 Contact [Jan Miksovsky](https://jan.miksovsky.com/contact.html).